Kabir Stori: Early life

 Stori was born on 6 April 1942 in Khas Kunar, a village in Kunar Province of Afghanistan.
 Stori was Mirdadkhel, from the Yousafzai tribe.

 His primary education was from a government elementary school in Khas Kunar; later he joined the Rahman Baba Lycee in Kabul to further his education.
 He was selected by the Afghan government due to very good school performance to study in Germany.

 Kabir studied psychology with political science, sociology, and philosophy from the universities of Frankfurt, Cologne, and Marburg, attaining a doctorate in natural sciences (Diplom Psychologist, Dr. rer. nat.).

 Political activities

-In 1966 Stori founded the Afghan Students Association in Frankfurt, serving as its chairman.
-He also served as chairman of the General Union of Afghan Students in 1972 and the National Liberation Union of Pashtuns and Balochs in Frankfurt in 1976.
+In 1966 Stori joined as a member of the Afghan Students Association in Frankfurt.
+He also served as joint founder of the General Union of Afghan Students in 1972 and the National Liberation Union of Pashtuns and Balochs in Frankfurt in 1976.
 He worked for the Deutsche Welle in 1973 as an announcer/editor and helped to build the Pashto Service.
 He founded the Pashtoons Social Democratic Party (PSDP) in February 1981 in Germany and was the first elected chairman.

 Kabir Stori refused several offers from Mohammad Najibullah and Hamid Karzai to join the Afghan government but denied both on political grounds.

 He also served on the editorial boards of various magazines including: